Teachers wearing shinguards to ward off attacks from students

-Some primary school teachers are having to wear shinguards and hats to protect themselves from physical assaults in the classroom.
+Some primary school teachers are having to wear shinguards and hats to protect themselves from physical assaults in the classroom, writes Joyce Fegan.

 The attacks, often the result of challenging behaviour, have been reported in both mainstream and specialised classrooms.